CERC-Genomic-Medicine/WEGS_paper/README.md

 # WEGS_paper
-This repository contains source code for the tables and figures presented in the WEGS paper.
+This repository contains summary level data and source code for the tables and figures presented in the WEGS paper.